“Establish the Law”

+Some wonder: If people are saved by grace, why did Paul say we are to establish the Law?
 The apostle Paul wrote in his epistle to the Romans, “Do we then make void the law through faith?
 Certainly not!
 On the contrary, we establish the law” (ch.
 3:31).
 Paul clearly taught that man is fully justified by the gospel of righteousness through faith in Jesus Christ.
 For “by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast” (Ephesians 2:8,9).
-Yet, in the context of Romans 3, he also stressed the place of obedience to God’s moral law or the Ten Commandments (Exodus 20:3-17).
+Yet, in the context of Romans 3, he also stressed the place of obedience to God’s moral law or the Ten Commandments (Exodus 20:2-17).

 The plan of justification by faith reveals God’s regard for His law in both requiring and offering the redeeming sacrifice (Isaiah 42:21).
 If justification by faith abolishes law, then the atoning death of Christ was not necessary to release the sinner from his sins, and thus grant him peace with the Savior (John 6:54).